technologiestiftung/hilf-mir.berlin/README.md

 3. Run `npm run dev` to get a development server running at [http://localhost:3000](http://localhost:3000)
 4. Explore the data on the map or make changes to the code

+## Notes

+### Accessing the Grist API from a Next API route

+We need to make use of Next's [API route](https://nextjs.org/docs/api-routes/introduction) feature because we have to ensure that the Grist API key remains secret (it can be used for **posting, updating and deleting data** as well).
+With the custom API route at `/pages/api/grist.ts` we make sure that the Grist API itself is only accessed on our server side and not exposed to clients.
+Grist is indicating that they are working on building a more nuanced permissions concept for their API keys, which might make our workaround unnecessary in the future.

+### The map cluster view

+The code for creating the map clusters is mainly taken and adapted from [MapLibre's examples](https://maplibre.org/maplibre-gl-js-docs/example/cluster/).
+This is a quick proof-of-concept, so please excuse the `@ts-ignore`'s here and there.